Workout Wingman: 5 Reasons Why Your Fitness Buddy Matters

 It’s hard enough to find workout time on your own calendar.
 When your workout buddy’s schedule clashes with yours (you’re free in the evening, they’re free during the day), it’s even harder.

 So seek out a fitness friend who has a compatible schedule—your kids are in the same daycare (you can squeeze in a workout right after you drop them off!), you work similar hours and in close to the same location.
-This could be a friend, someone you meet in a running club, a girl at your gym who shares the same personal trainer or simply a group of people you find on meetup.com.
+This could be a friend, someone you meet in a running club, someone at your gym who shares the same personal trainer or simply a group of people you find on meetup.com.

 2. Stay positive.

 The last thing you need when you’re working out is someone who makes you wish you were somewhere else.
 You want a partner who pumps you up and helps you triumph through your tough routines.
 And the positivity should be mutual: no whining from either of you!
 Sure, you’re free to talk about whatever’s happening in your life—positive or negative—but both of you should end almost every sweat session feeling good, energized and happy that you got yourselves out of bed (or away from your desks) to exercise.

 If your goal is to lose 10 pounds and your workout buddy’s goal is to run a marathon, you’re probably not going to follow similar routines.
 Early on in your partnership, you and your BFF should synchronize your fitness goals.
 This ensures you’ll have an instant cheerleader who personally knows how important it is for you to reach your own finish line—because he or she is going through the exact same thing!

 4. Try buddying with someone who is a little bit faster, stronger and fitter than you.